minibolt-guide/minibolt/guide/system/configuration.md

 ## Check USB3 drive performance

-A performant USB3 drive is essential for your node.
+A performant SSD is essential for your node.
-The Raspberry Pi 4 supports these out of the box, but is a bit picky.

-Let's check if your drive works well as-is, or if additional configuration is needed.
+Let's check if your drive works well as-is.

 * Your disk should be detected as `/dev/sda`.
   Check if this is the case by listing the names of connected block devices